Jdka1/liquidgrad/README.md

 # liquidgrad 🌊
-Building an LNN framework from scratch...
+Building an LNN framework from scratch.